First Time At A Bathhouse? 7 Things You You Need To Know!

 I began to wonder about why I had never gone to a place that sounds like such a wonderland to a guy like me and realized it was mostly because of things I had heard and not experienced.
 I also realized that my seemingly reasonable excuses for shying away had lost a lot of their weight thanks to changes in the world since they began to fall out of favor.
 In short, the only thing keeping me away was my own prejudice.

-By the time I was coming of age, bathhouses were mostly seen as places where dirty old men went to cruise for sex and you'd be lucky to escape with nothing more than a nasty case of the clap.
+By the time I was coming of age, bathhouses were mostly seen as places where "dirty" men went to cruise for sex and you'd be lucky to escape with nothing more than a nasty case of the clap.
 While there are legitimate concerns surrounding disease and casual sex, we've come a long way as a community in our ability to adapt to the times.

 Back then, people weren't careful enough and there weren't preventative drugs like PrEP to help curb the rampant spread of the disease.
 Besides, there isn't much difference between hooking up a stranger or strangers you met on Grindr and fucking people you meet in a bathhouse when you get right down to it.